raelga/pybot/README.md

 ### Execution flow

-1. `bin/pybot` starts the bot with the selected adapter and using the configuration options defined in `conf/pybot.conf`.
+1. `bin/pybot` starts the bot with the selected adapter and using the configuration options defined in `conf/pybot.conf` or the command-line arguments.

 1. The selected adapter receives the message and sends it to the `brain.py`.